Online ticket dismissal course for cyclists

 Did you receive a traffic ticket while riding your bike?
-Would like to have your fine waived and your citation dismissed?

 Since July of 2010, we have been offering an option to cyclists that has been available to drivers for years – having a traffic ticket waived in exchange for taking part in valuable, effective training.

 With this course you will find ways to avoid getting another citation, become more skilled at riding in traffic, and gain more comfort on the road.
 Valuable for cyclists of all experience levels.

 "This is such an excellent resource.
 I’ve been commuting to school/work for 12 years and consider myself to be a pretty good rider, but I learned so much here.
 I’ve read plenty of things online and even a few books, but this addressed a lot of concerns I had and presented new info in a way that’s easy to comprehend (the graphics and videos helped a lot).